benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/core-demo/README.md

 Here's a demo / example of Pyramid's core functionality so far.

-TODO: revalidate since reader config changes

 ## overview

 This example will read event data from several CSV files.
 Some of the events will be used to delimit trials in time and to align data within a trial.
-Other events will be selected based on the delimited times and added to appropriate trials.
+Other events will be selected based on delimited times, aligned, and assigned to appropriate trials.
 Pyramid will write each trial to a JSON "trial file", as it goes along.

 ## visualizing experiment configuration